 Online students have access to Davis Memorial Library, through which they may access electronic resources and online catalog remotely.
 Librarians are available via e-mail at or phone at (910) 630-7123.
 Each online course has a link on its menu to the Davis Memorial Library Web site.

 ATTENDANCE POLICY FOR 1000-LEVEL COURSES AND UPPER-LEVEL COURSES

 Methodist University’s attendance policy for 1000 level courses also applies to 1000-level courses taken online.
 A student may not miss more than 20% of the course; otherwise he or she will be withdrawn with a grade of WF.
 Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Vice President for Academic Affairs.
-E-mail the Assistant Dean for Distance Education at if you need assistance coordinating the appeal with your course professor.
+E-mail the Assistant Dean for MU at Night at if you need assistance coordinating the appeal with your course professor.

 Professors of upper-level courses reserve the right to set their own attendance policies that may be either more or less stringent than the 1000-level attendance policy.
 Students exceeding the permissable non-attendance benchmark will be withdrawn with a grade of WF.
 Students withdrawn with a WF for attendance are notified by e-mail and have seven days to submit a completed appeal form to the Office of the Vice President for Academic Affairs.
-E-mail the Assistant Dean for Distance Education at if you need assistance coordinating the appeal with your course professor.
+E-mail the Assistant Dean for MU at Night at if you need assistance coordinating the appeal with your course professor.

 NO SHOW POLICY